 6. Regular Software Updates & Troubleshooting

-As the name implies, SaaS POS providers are not simply selling a product; they are selling a service.
+As the name implies, SaaS POS providers are not simply selling a product — they’re selling a service.
 Instead of having to wait for and purchase yearly software upgrades, cloud-based POS vendors are constantly troubleshooting their software and releasing updates with bug fixes and new features.
-Rather than waiting for the IT person to arrive and install the newest software upgrade, the system updates can be downloaded to all connected tablets and terminals over the internet, in real-time.
+Rather than waiting for an IT person to arrive and install the latest software, the system updates can be downloaded to all connected devices and terminals over the internet, in real-time.

 7. Secure Data

-In addition, the back-office server can only store so much data at any given time, so many traditional POS customers are only able to save customer data for a few months at a time before it has to be removed from the hard drive completely.
+In addition, the back office server can only store so much data at any given time, so many traditional POS system customers are only able to save customer data for a few months at a time before it has to be removed from the hard drive completely.

-8. Easy Modifications and Greater Flexibility
+9. Easy Modifications and Greater Flexibility